Lilypad-Tech/WindowsResourceProvider/CONTRIBUTING.md

 This [guide](https://vanjacosic.com/posts/sign-your-git-commits-using-ssh-keys/#testing) on signing your git commits using SSH keys shows how to test signed commits locally.
 If you push the commits to GitHub, you will see a “Verified” badge next to your commit.

-### Contributor license agreement

-We require all code contributors to sign a contributor license agreement (CLA) that grants license on contributions to Lilypad and Lilypad users.
-Agreement to the contributor license agreement does not restrict usage of contributions outside of this repository.
-See [CLA.md](CLA.md) for more details.

-To sign the CLA, open a pull request that adds a license accpetance entry to [Notices.md](Notices.md) and adds your GitHub username to the contributors list in [.clabot](.clabot).
-All commits on the pull request must be signed as described in [Signed commits](Contributing.md#signed-commits) section of this document.

-We will review the pull request and add you as a contributor.
-Agreement to the CLA is required before we merge other contributions.

 ### Opening the Pull Request

 Opening a pull request on GitHub will present you with a pull request template.
 Please do your best to fill out the details, but feel free to skip parts if you're not sure how to answer.